Tuzla 7 lignite power plant, Bosnia and Herzegovina

 In November 2013, the Center for Ecology and Energy from Tuzla launched a report on the health impacts of existing and planned coal thermal power plants in the Tuzla area.
 Using the methods developed in the WHO’s Health Response to Air Pollutants in Europe project, the study found that in 2013 in Tuzla existing power plants will have caused the loss of 4900 years of life, 131,000 lost working days and more than 170 hospitalisations due to cardiac and respiratory diseases.

 Although the Tuzla coal plant is the largest source of pollution in the area, it should be taken into account that this situation is aggravated further by the cumulative impacts with other pollution sources such as the coking plant and soda factory in Lukavac, thus increasing the health risks even further.

-An AlJazeera report on the situation of the "Hostages of Coal" infrastructure in Tuzla and Banovici (local language ony).
+An AlJazeera report on the situation of people affected by the coal infrastructure in Tuzla and Banovici.

 Environmental legacies of existing operations

 Both Tuzla power plant and the Banovići mine have created environmental legacies and have insufficient management practices which need to be addressed before constructing new infrastructure.
 The existing units at Tuzla are not compliant with the Large Combustion Plants Directive or Industrial Emissions Directive (pdf) and the existing units need to limit their working time or be renovated by 2018.

 The ash dumps at Tuzla also bring hazards for the local population from dust blowing on windy days and water pollution, as well as soil pollution through food cultivated on some of the closed sections and sold on nearby markets.
 At the Divkovići dump, a pipe designed to divert dirty water to a treatment plant for cleaning is not used and polluted water enters local watercourses.